 As you can see, the results vary drastically depending on the variables.
 They can all be used separately in different ways.
 For instance, if you are a growing business, you may be focused on the “top line,” which means you should emphasize growing your gross values through increased sales.
 If you are leveling off and focused on building a sustainable business, you should be focused on saving time or money, your “bottom line” or net values.

-A hundred thousand dollars seems like a lot of money, and it is indeed a solid chunk of change.
-But when you put it on a post-tax per awake hour perspective, $10.96 really isn’t a whole lot.
-What would happen if you can increase it by 50%?
+Sure, $100,000 seems like a lot of money, and it is indeed a solid chunk of change.
+But when you put it on a post-tax per-awake hour perspective, $10.96 really isn’t a whole lot.
+What would happen if you can increase it by 50 percent?
 Double it?
 Surely it can’t be that hard.

 That’s the mindset I use this for.
-Instead of saying, “I need to make more sales to hit $100k,” I say “I need the value of my hour to increase by 200%.”
+Instead of saying, “I need to make more sales to hit $100,000,” I say “I need the value of my hour to increase by 200 percent.”
 This allows me to focus on a smaller, seemingly easier number to manage.
 It pushes me to work as efficiently as possible to boost that number and only engage in value-add opportunities or activities.
 Time is money.